LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[202308111213]] - No Title
 - [[202308212300]] - if we learn how to deal with stress, the healthy mechanisms stay healthy
 - [[202309131344]] - our economic system is intrinsically undemocractic
+- [[A-two-day-weekend-thats-enough-for-me-AppleTV]] - A two day weekend.
+That's enough for me.
 - [[ACADEMIC-IMPERIALISM]] - Indian sociologist Claude Alvares talks about academic imperialism
 - [[ADAPT-CHANGE]] - No Title
 - [[ADAPT-CYCLES-A]] - adaptive cycles help us to understand how to transform our systems